-The profile of unsupported Pb-210 activity concentration shows a gradual rather than an exponential decrease within the first meter of HZM19 (Fig. 4).
+The profile of unsupported Pb-210 activity concentration shows a gradual rather than an exponential decrease within the first metre of HZM19 (Fig. 4).
 Additionally, a plateau from 8 to 30 cm is interpreted as a section with rapid deposition of homogenous material and will be treated for further analyses as a slump event.
 Despite this irregularity, the gradual decrease in unsupported Pb-210 activity with depth indicates high sedimentation rates.
-We use the CFCS (Constant Flux Constant Sedimentation) model to estimate mean sedimentation rates of 1.09 ± 0.13 cm yr-1.
-This value should be treated with caution but suggests that the uppermost meter (including a 22 cm-thick slump) was deposited in ca. 70 years.
+We use the CFCS (constant flux and constant sedimentation) model to estimate mean sedimentation rates of 1.09 ± 0.13 cm yr-1.
+This value should be treated with caution but suggests that the uppermost metre (including a 22 cm thick slump) was deposited over ca. 70 years.